eLearning

 • Or perhaps that drunk person trying to get home who can’t get over the curb.

-That is true for training too.
+That is true for training, too.
 Making training content accessible benefits a lot more than the intended audience.

 • Subtitles: When only the narration is transcribed and available on the screen.
-This isn’t a truly accessible means of video transcription but it’s good enough for most training-focused videos that don’t have a lot of audio besides the narration.
+This isn’t a truly accessible means of video transcription, but it’s good enough for most training-focused videos that don’t have a lot of audio besides the narration.

-• Captions: This is similar to subtitles in that the narration is transcribed and available but it goes a step further.
+• Captions: This is similar to subtitles in that the narration is transcribed and available, but it goes a step further.
 Captions include all audio (a delivery van honking, music, etc.)

-Who Benefits From Subtitles?
+Who Benefits from Subtitles?

 Subtitles are helpful to a lot of different groups.
 Even you have likely benefited from subtitles.
 How else are you supposed to watch videos in the bathroom?
 Just kidding.